-- It's not about me!
+- It's not about you!

-It's never about how well it's performed, or in efforts to gain accolade or further a career.
+It's never about how well it's performed or in efforts to gain personal accolade or to further a career.
 While we want to perform our best to aid the communication of the message, it's ultimately all for the glory of God, not our own.
-Perhaps He's the one who should be nervous???
+Perhaps God's the one who should be nervous???

 - The Prayer

 When your heart starts thumping out of your chest as 'go time' arrives, THIS is the prayer:

 "Lord, thanks for this opportunity to share a message for YOU.